-Decarbonizing the production of cement is essential for addressing the climate crisis and for securing the future of the industry.
+Decarbonising the production of cement is essential for addressing the climate crisis and for securing the future of the industry.
 As the biggest source of industrial greenhouse gas emissions, and a vital construction material that forms the foundation of modern infrastructure, the sustainable transformation of cement production is crucial.

 Cement companies recognise this challenge and welcome the opportunity to innovate to improve their sustainability outcomes.
 However, cement producers expect limited progress in emissions reductions before 2030.
-More than any other industrial sector, we are seeing a widely accepted reliance on Carbon Capture and Storage (CCS) technologies as the only viable route to decarbonizing the industry, but CCS is not expected to be implemented at scale before 2040–2050.
+More than any other industrial sector, we are seeing a widely accepted reliance on Carbon Capture and Storage (CCS) technologies as the only viable route to decarbonising the industry, but CCS is not expected to be implemented at scale before 2040–2050.

 The ‘time value of carbon’ which underpins the urgent need for emissions reduction by 2030, is an important concept that is often overlooked.
 The greenhouse gases emitted today have longer in the atmosphere to cause harm than gases emitted in the future – this means that the biggest impact we can have on the future temperature of our planet is through emissions that we reduce now.
 This is supported by research published in Nature in 2021, which shows achieving large emissions reductions by 2030, without ever reaching net zero, delivers a significantly better result than reaching net zero through a big improvement between 2040 and 2050.